Seo Hyun-jin: 2015–present: Rising popularity and continued television roles

+Personal life

+A devout Roman Catholic, Seo is an ambassador and a member of the One Heart One Body Movement, a Catholic organization from Seoul.
+Her baptismal name is Gabriella.

 Other activities

 In 2019, Seo was recognised as an exemplary tax payer by the National Tax Service of South Korea and was named as an honorary ambassador together with Lee Je-hoon.